 The Mac Factory is not your average street food stand.
-Sitting slap bang in the middle of Camden Market’s trendy food court, it brushes shoulders with more burgers, buttermilk chicken strips and breadcrumbs than you could eat if you had an entire week to browse.
-But, while other stalls might offer hungry punters a range of tasty treats, the Mac Factory makes one thing and one thing only.
-As the name suggests, it is a monument to mac and cheese.
+Sitting slap bang in the middle of Camden Market’s trendy food court, it brushes shoulders with more burgers, buttermilk chicken strips and breadcrumbs than you could eat if you had a month to train alongside Joey Chestnut.

 Founded in 2014 by Graham Bradbury, the business is inspired by the legendary mac and cheese vendors of New York and builds on that city’s “grungy” aesthetic and obsession with pasta.
 Bradbury himself started shifting mac and cheese via home delivery back in South Africa, before moving to London and working in a string of Michelin-starred restaurants.

 This base is made from a basic bechamel sauce, infused with generous fistfuls of heady, sharp English cheddar.
 Bradbury reveals that he sources his cheese from Carron Lodge, an artisanal cheesemaker specialising in produce with a punch.

 Cooked macaroni is also added to the mixture, as well as chopped parsley, salt, and pepper, before a sprinkling of mozzarella gives the sauce a satisfying springiness.
 The pasta is served al dente, with plenty of bite.

 At Bradbury’s suggestion, we opt to try a caramelised onion, harissa and chorizo-smothered “Posh Spice”, which turns out to be the ultimate antidote to the cold November air.
 Each item is served with a sprinkle of the Mac Factory’s signature parmesan and thyme crumb, packing even more flavour into an already explosive pot.

 Check out our recipe for Mexican Street Corn Mac 'N' Cheese:

-Understandably, anyone not within easy reach of Camden Market may be experiencing pangs of hungry jealousy.
-For those who can’t pop over for lunch, Bradbury has a few tips.
+Understandably, anyone who isn't within easy reach of Camden Market may be experiencing pangs of hungry jealousy.
+However, for those who can’t pop over for lunch, Bradbury has a few tips.